A list of challenger, fintech & digital banks in the UK 2025

 Monzo is well known for its “hot coral” payment card and slick banking app, which includes its popular “pots” savings features, budgeting tools and spending notifications.

-The bank has branched out into joint accounts, premium current accounts and business accounts, and now has nearly 6 million customers in the UK.
+The bank has branched out into joint accounts, premium current accounts and business accounts, and now has over 10 million customers in the UK.

 Revolut

-It operates through its mobile banking app and offers 4 tiers of current account – Standard, Plus, Premium, Metal.
-The monthly fees vary, with the more you pay the more your monthly limits increase on things like free ATM withdrawals.
-Revolut now also offers a kids’ card, Revolut <18 Account, where your child can have their own app and spending card.
+Revolut operates through its mobile banking app and offers 5 tiers of current account – Standard, Plus, Premium, Metal and Ultra.
+The monthly fees vary, but the more you pay, the more your monthly limits increase on things like free ATM withdrawals.
+Revolut also offers a kids’ card, Revolut <18 Account, where your child can have their own app and spending card.

-Revolut also has a more international reach – it’s available in 35 countries and has 12 million personal banking customers across the world.
-It offers fee-free currency transfers in over 30 currencies for UK bank account holders.
+In addition, Revolut has a more international reach – it’s available in 48 countries and has more than 50 million customers across the world.
+It offers fee-free currency transfers in over 35 currencies for UK bank account holders.

 Starling